North East Sight Matters

 Our Team

-Having worked in the discipline of visual impairment for many years Penny Dane, and Caroline Boulby, have decades of experience, knowledge, and a network of contacts within the visual impairment field!
+Having worked in the discipline of sight impairment for many years Penny Dane, and Caroline Boulby, have decades of experience, knowledge, and a network of contacts within the sight impairment field.
+Charlotte Stephenson is registered Severely Sight Impaired, so has lived expereince, and is a teacher working with the Newcastle Sensory Team.

 Meet Our Team